-Keeping new employees engaged is critical to ensuring a productive long-term employment relationship and lower costs associated with employee turnover.
-However, globally, only 20% of employees declare themselves as being engaged at work, according to data published by Gallup.
+Keeping new employees engaged is critical to ensuring a productive long-term employment relationship.
+It also ensures lower costs associated with employee turnover.
+However, globally, only 20% of employees declare themselves as engaged at work, according to Gallup.
 71% more American employees are disengaged in 2021 than in 2020, according to the Achievers Workforce Institute.

-Engagement and talent retention are extremely important for any company, as the longer the employee lifecycle, the more productive and valuable the employee is as an asset to the organisation.
+Engagement and talent retention are extremely important for any company.
+The longer the employee lifecycle, the more productive and valuable the employee is as an asset to the organisation.
 Recognising an employee’s accomplishments is key for companies for demonstrating how much they value their employee’s commitment to the company.

-The term employee life cycle refers to an employee’s journey with the company, from the moment of applying for a job position through employment and the termination process.
+The term employee life cycle refers to an employee’s journey with the company.
+It starts the moment of applying for a job position through employment and the termination process.
 Thus, this employee journey is composed of multiple stages with specific elements and objectives.

-As you pass through the various phases of your employee life cycle, in HR practice, different activities and techniques are devised with the overall objective of retaining your talent and skills within the organisation.
+As you pass through the various phases of your employee life cycle, in HR practice, different activities and techniques apply.
+Their overall objective is retaining your talent and skills within the organisation.

-Strong employee life cycle HR management processes at your company are key to attracting and retaining top talent and differentiating your company from the competition.
+Strong employee life cycle HR management processes at your company are key to attracting and retaining top talent.
+They will differentiate your company from the competition.

-In order to better understand how HR professionals manage your total employee experience at the company, we will differentiate between the main stages of the employee life cycle in HR.
+In order to better understand how HR professionals manage your total employee experience at the company, we will distinguish between the main stages of the employee life cycle in HR.

 The 5 Main Stages of the Human Resource Life Cycle

-A well designed, executed and managed life cycle of HR can ensure that the right employees are in the right roles, that they feel engaged with the company, satisfied with their work and well-performing.
+A well designed, executed and managed life cycle of HR can ensure that the right employees are in the right roles.
+Moreover, it ensures that you feel engaged with the company, satisfied with your work and productive.
 All 5 stages of the Human Resource Life Cycle play an important role in the overall employee experience.

-Thus, attention has to be paid to each and every one of the 5 stages of the human resource life cycle.
-As such, we have highlighted below the five core hr life cycle stages, with key data illustrating why each stage is important for the overall employee experience.
+Thus, we need to pay attention to each of the 5 stages of the human resource life cycle.
+As such, we have highlighted below the five core hr life cycle stages.
+We have included key data illustrating why each stage is important for the overall employee experience.

 Stage 1: Talent Attraction & Recruitment

-Nearly 7 in 10 (69%) of companies have reported talent shortages and difficulty hiring – a 15-year high, according to a ManpowerGroup survey carried across all industry sectors in 42 countries and territories.
+Nearly 7 in 10 (69%) of companies have reported talent shortages and difficulty hiring.
+This is a 15-year high, according to a ManpowerGroup survey carried across all industry sectors.

-Talent retention starts with how the company presents itself in its official communication and through the job postings and interactions between potential candidates and talent acquisition professionals.
+Talent retention starts with how the company presents itself in its official communication and job postings.
+Moreover, the interactions between potential candidates and talent acquisition staff are crucial.

-The recruitment phase starts at the moment the candidate submits a job application, and if it is successful, it concludes with an employment offer and a signed employment contract.
+The recruitment phase starts the moment the candidate submits a job application.
+If it is successful, it concludes with an employment offer and a signed employment contract.

-Recruitment is crucial for setting the right stage for the employment, and it is really important for the future employee to grasp as well as possible the details and requirements of the job in order to have a running start at the job.
+Recruitment is crucial for setting the right tone for the employment.
+It is really important for the future employee to fully grasp the details and requirements of the job.
+This will ensure a running start at the job.

 Stage 2: Pre & Onboarding Processes